EternityForest/THUNDERWARS/README.md

 Conduct this review around breakfast or before you begin your day’s first duties.

-Review the following to prepare your DAWN BRIEFING NOTES, which should be entered into the GENERAL LOG.
+Your DAWN BRIEFING NOTES, should be entered into the GENERAL LOG.

 1. 🔍 Review the recent General Log, and any electronic or paper calendars or todo lists you keep

 What missions are underway?
 What’s the next move?

 2. Review Recent GENERAL LOG notes
+3. Recall the day's plans, obligations, meetings, and events, and determine what additional preparation may be required
-3. Review DAWN CONTEXT PAGE
+4. Review DAWN CONTEXT PAGE

-4.📋 FATIGUE DUTY Chart
+5.📋 FATIGUE DUTY Chart

 What essential maintenance must be upheld?

-5. 👀 Brief Sweep of the Physical Environment
+6. 👀 Brief Sweep of the Physical Environment

-6. ⚔️ Today’s Intentions, noting upcoming events and obligations.
+7. ⚔️ Record Today’s Intentions, noting upcoming events and obligations.

 What specific actions will you take today?

-7. 🕳 Expected Hazards and Traps
+8. 🕳 Expected Hazards and Traps

 What might go wrong?
 What ambushes are likely?

-8. 🛡 Reinforcement and Self-Care
+9. 🛡 Reinforcement and Self-Care.
 Review MESS HALL.
 What morale, nutrition, or recovery actions are needed?

-9. 🛡️ Review your OPERATING STANCE
+10. 🛡️ Review your OPERATING STANCE

 🛡️ STANDING ORDERS & OPERATING STANCE